 Long-term or permanent alimony is reserved for long-term marriages, where one spouse has the financial ability to pay, and the other spouse has a low or no earning capacity.
 It's intended to allow the supported spouse to live as close to the marital standard of living as possible.
 The rules on determining the amount and duration of alimony vary from state to state, but if you and your ex can't reach an agreement on this issue, it may be time to consider mediation or to speak to an attorney and head to court.

 Generally speaking, in all states, the assets you and your spouse acquire together during your marriage are considered "marital property, which must be divided in some way between the two of you in your divorce.

 In community property states, marital property is called community property and is divided equally—in a 50/50 split.
 In equitable distribution states, marital property is divided equitably, which means it's divided in a way the court believes is fair, which is not necessarily 50/50.

-If your case is relatively simple—for instance, you and your spouse don’t have substantial assets or minor children together—and you agree with your spouse on the important issues, DIY is a real possibility.
+Otherwise, a DIY divorce is a real possibility if your case is relatively simple—for instance, you and your spouse don't have substantial or complicated assets to divide—and you agree with your spouse on the important issues.

-If you’re uncertain about which course to take as you prepare to tackle your divorce, keep in mind that you can consult with an attorney at any time, without committing to hire one.
+If you aren't sure which course to take as you prepare to tackle your divorce, keep in mind that you can consult with an attorney at any time without committing to hiring one.